Tsunami-kun/BimanGrasp-Dataset/README.md

 # BimanGrasp-Dataset
-This is the official repository for the BimanGrasp-Dataset release of our Paper
+This is the official repository for the BimanGrasp-Dataset release of paper

 <p align="center">